na-na-hi/renget/archive/gigasad.md

 Kuri**
 https://files.catbox.moe/6fnnjm.png
 Dragon Ball-themed Saiyan tomboy who wants to teach you to use ki and help you get ripped.
 Cute and innocent, but very powerful.
 Includes a crude power level tracking system that will update as you train together.
+Revised with new art and less redundant text.

 Lady Revelle
 https://c.ai/c/OcoWNf8PhjWLNiVPunmH97FqC0Swx9bf60tHtpPAZDc